MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 The dropdown menu allows you to select among the generative AI models, which generate the answer to your custom prompt.

 The default model as of November 2024, is GPT 4o Mini (general availability, or GA).
-It's possible to also use the more powerful GPT 4o model (GA) and o1 model (Preview).
+It's possible to also use the more powerful GPT 4o model (GA) and o1 model (Paid Preview).
 The exact minor versions of these models are subject to change.

 When you use prompt actions in Power Apps or Power Automate, they consume AI Builder credits.

-> [!NOTE]
-> Older prompts created in prompt builder that rely on this default model GPT 3.5 model were or will be auto-upgraded to GPT 4o Mini model.
-Government cloud continues to use GPT 3.5 model until the end of November 2024.

 ### Choose a model